OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 // x, y, and z are usable here because of the implicit sync
 ```

+The compiler also accepts `cilk_scope;` as a statement with no effect.

 ### For

 A loop written using `cilk_for` executes each iteration of its body in